 Again, for Freud and the school of psychoanalytical thought, it would be based on choices you made as a child around what was acceptable and not acceptable for you to remember and feel.
 But there are other ways to look at it, too.

 It can also be a cultural learned behaviour.
-They are stereotypes, but at the same time it is true that British people tend to be reserved, and those raised in a Latin culture can be more emotional.
+They are stereotypes, but at the same time, it is true that British people tend to be reserved.
+Whereas those raised in a Latin culture can be more emotional.

 Childhood trauma tends to be a major cause of ending up an emotionally repressed adult, and it doesn’t have to be a “big” trauma.
 What might seem small to us as an adult could have been seriously traumatic for our child brain.
-A mother who ignored you for days if you dared to cry, for example, would be very damaging and would likely lead to you being an adult who repressed sadness.
+A mother who ignored you for days if you dared to cry, for example?
+Could likely lead to you being an adult who repressed sadness.

 Why does it matter if I have repressed emotions?

 Yes, you might ‘get by’ in life.
-But repressed emotions have a knock-on effect that can hold you back in all areas and mean that you constantly miss out on what you truly want from life.
+But repressed emotions have a knock-on effect that can hold you back in all areas.
+They can mean that you constantly miss out on what you truly want from life.

 You might be accused of being ‘cold’, or project and blame others for being ‘too emotional’.
 It’s possible you struggle with jealousy, or are the sort to always make a ‘mountain of a molehill’, using drama to replace feeling.
-Often its hard to experience true intimacy as you can be disconnected.
+Often it’s hard to experience true intimacy .

-Repressed emotions can cause anxiety and depression, both of which can affect your physical health (tense muscles, sleeplessness, raised cortisol, constant cold and flus, etc.).
-It also leads to addictive behaviours, such as overeating and drinking too much alcohol.
+Repressed emotions can cause anxiety and depression, both of which can affect your physical health .
+This can look like tense muscles, sleeplessness, raised cortisol, constant cold and flus, etc. It also leads to addictive behaviours, such as overeating and drinking too much alcohol.

 What do I do if I think I suffer from repressed emotions?